renovatebot/renovate/docs/usage/getting-started/running.md

 - Dedicated support from Mend.io
 - Premium features, including Smart Merge Control

-Note: Visit the Mend.io website to learn more about [Renovate Enterprise Edition](https://www.mend.io/renovate-enterprise/).
+Go to the Mend.io website to learn more about [Renovate Enterprise Edition](https://www.mend.io/renovate-enterprise/).

-For help configuring Renovate CE or Renovate EE, refer to the documentation on the public GitHub repository [`mend/renovate-ce-ee`](https://github.com/mend/renovate-ce-ee).
+To learn how to configure Renovate CE or Renovate EE, read the documentation on the public GitHub repository [`mend/renovate-ce-ee`](https://github.com/mend/renovate-ce-ee).

 #### Mend Remediate